theicfire/makefiletutorial/src/index.md

 ## List of commands and define
 <!--  (Section 6.8) -->
 "define" is actually just a list of commands.
-It has nothing with being a function.
+It has nothing to do with being a function.
 Note here that it's a bit different than having a semi-colon between commands, because each is run in a seperate shell, as expected.
 ```makefile